 - Home Depot had replacement part for the pivot rod with the ball & nut for couple of dollars, but it wouldn’t fit my drain.

-- My next option was the Danco Universal Fit Ball Rod Assembly #88532 for $7.67.
+- My next option was the Danco Universal Fit Ball Rod Assembly #88532 for about $7.
 This would work, but I preferred an original single piece part.

 - For only $7.29 I could buy a new Dearborn Brass 1-1/4″ Pop-Up Drain, model #H756-1, made of plastic with a chrome finish.
 I liked getting a whole new drain for less money than just the ball rod assembly.